redmondmj/Laravel-SnowDay/README.md

 ### Add chart.js for results view
 `npm install chart.js --save`

-### Add User Managament
+### Add User Management
 1. Create new controller and model for Usermanagement

     * `php artisan make:controller \\Admin\\UserController -r -mUser`
-    * (Note because it is passed a model useful methods are added automatically)
+    * -r means this will be a ["Resource Controller"](https://laravel.com/docs/5.7/controllers#resource-controllers) and it will get all the typical "CRUD" routes automatically.
     * Remove unwanted methods (show, create, store)
 2. Add routes as "resources" for new controller to web.php
     * `php artisan route:list`